bunto/bunto/site/_docs/permalinks.md

 ## Built-in permalink styles

-While you can specify a custom permalink style using [template variables](#template-variables), Jekyll also provides the following built-in styles for convenience.
+While you can specify a custom permalink style using [template variables](#template-variables), Bunto also provides the following built-in styles for convenience.

 <div class="mobile-side-scroller">
 <table>